-Description Spare part number Intel 5000 5G Solution WWAN module N00181-001 Intel XMM 7560 R+ LTE-Advanced Pro (Cat 16) WWAN module N00182-001
+Description Spare part number Intel 5000 5G WWAN module N00181-002 Intel XMM 7560 R+ LTE-Advanced Pro (Cat 16) WWAN module N00182-002 WWAN antenna (includes WWAN aux cable and transceiver) N13696-001 devices in your country or region.

-IMPORTANT: To prevent an unresponsive system, replace the wireless module only with a wireless module authorized for use in the computer by the governmental agency that regulates wireless devices in your country or region.
 If you replace the module and then receive a warning message, remove the module to restore device functionality, and then contact technical support.

+IMPORTANT: To prevent an unresponsive system, replace the wireless module only with a wireless module authorized for use in the computer by the governmental agency that regulates wireless